hedgeyedev/paypal-ipn-forwarder/README.md

 On your server:

-      rackup -p <whatever port is set up to receive the PayPal IPN messages> -s thin
+      rackup -s thin

+Note that PayPal only allows their test sandbox to talk to port 80.

 ### Start your Development computer's Router that talks with the server